Tel: 01689 887887

 Our data protection compliance expertise

-We have decades of experience offering advice and guidance on employment law and commercial law, including data protection, to a wide range of businesses in London, Kent, across the South East and further afield.
+We have extensive experience offering advice and guidance on employment law and commercial law, including data protection, to a wide range of businesses in London, Kent, across the South East and further afield.

 CWJ is independently regulated by the Solicitors Regulation Authority (SRA), providing assurance that we continually meet the highest standards of legal practice.